 - If using freshly roasted green chile, remove the skin, deseed and dice.
 For frozen green chiles, thaw and dice if they don't come chopped, though most frozen green chiles tend to come diced.
 You can also used canned green chiles, though fresh or frozen is my preference.

-- In skillet, heat olive oil over medium-high heat.
+- In a large stockpot, heat olive oil over medium-high heat.
 Liberally salt and pepper the pork shoulder roast.
 Once the oil is hot, cook the pork on all sides until it develops a nice crust.
 This should take about four to five minutes on each side.
 Remove the pork, add the onion and turn heat down to medium.
 Cook for about five minutes.
 Add the garlic and cook for about 30 seconds.

 - Put the pork back in the stockpot and add the chiles, cumin, spiced paprika, pepper, chicken broth and potato to pot.
 Bring to a low boil.
 Reduce heat to low, cover and simmer until the pork is fork tender, about two to three hours.